An essential garden tool for neat, manicured lawns

 Measured in watts (W) or volts (V)

-When it comes to electric motors, the bigger the power output is, the more powerful the trimmer motor will be – allowing them to deal with thicker grass.
+When it comes to electric motors, the bigger the power output, the more powerful the trimmer motor will be – allowing them to deal with thicker grass.
 Electric motor power is measured in watts, while cordless battery power is measured in volts.

-Generally speaking, if you’re looking to use a trimmer on a small lawn, or for light use, electric models from 250 to 400W or cordless models with 14V and above will be suitable.
-For larger lawns with difficult areas, more force will be required.
+If you’re looking to use a trimmer on a small lawn, or for light use, electric models from 250 to 400W or cordless models with 12V and above will be suitable.
+For larger lawns with difficult areas, more power will be required – opt for a cordless electric model above 14V, a corded trimmer above 450V or a petrol model.
+The most powerful option is a petrol brushcutter.

 Measured in ampere hours (Ah) or amp rating

-Look out for grass trimmers that are supplied with batteries which can be used with other power tools, including drills, jigsaws, lawnmowers and hedge trimmers.
+Look out for grass trimmers and brushcutters that are supplied with batteries which can be used with other power tools, including drills, jigsaws, lawnmowers and hedge trimmers.

 Measured in cubic centimetres (cc)

-The bigger the number of cubic centimetres, the more powerful your petrol grass trimmer will be.
+The bigger the number of cubic centimetres, the more powerful your petrol grass trimmer or brushcutter will be.
 More power is deployed to the cutting head, enabling it to deal with tougher jobs like thicker grass or weeds.
-Usually, the larger the engine, the heavier the tool is, so bear that in mind when choosing your grass trimmer.
+Usually, the larger the engine, the heavier the tool is, so bear that in mind when choosing your petrol model.

 Measured in litres (L)

-The larger the tank, the more petrol your grass trimmer can store.
-This means that you can trim for longer without having to fill up – although a bigger cubic capacity means that it will need more petrol to power it and this affects how quickly the fuel is used.
+The larger the tank, the more petrol your grass trimmer or brushcutter can store.
+This means that you can trim for longer without having to fill up.
+However, a bigger cubic capacity means that it will need more petrol to power it and this affects how quickly the fuel is used.

 Measured in metres (m)

-If you've opted for a corded electric grass trimmer, you'll have to keep an eye on the cable when trimming.
+If you've opted for a corded electric grass trimmer or brushcutter, you'll have to keep an eye on the cable when trimming.
 For greater reach and mobility, opt for ones with the longest cable length available.
 Ours span up to 10m in length.

 Measured in kilograms (kg)

-Grass trimmers require lifting and, depending on the job, this could take quite some time, so be sure to choose a weight that you can comfortably manage for the duration.
-Some grass trimmers come with ergonomic handles and a well-balanced design to ensure that you’re as comfortable as possible when you’re using it.
+Grass trimmers and brushcutters require lifting and, depending on the job, this could take quite some time.
+Be sure to choose a weight that you can comfortably manage for the duration.

 There are a number of handle types available to help you stay comfortable when trimming.
-These include different shapes, such as loop, "D" and pommel, and features like soft-grip, ergonomic design and adjustable length.
+These include different shapes, such as loop and "D" and features like soft-grip, ergonomic design and adjustable length.
 This extendable quality found on telescopic handles allows you to adjust the height of the grass trimmer to your height, making sure that it’s in a position that is comfortable for you.
-And for comfortable handling in any position, consider a grass trimmer with a second handle for extra stability.
+And for easy handling in any position, consider a grass trimmer with a secondary handle for extra stability.

-Some trimmers come with a one-click rotating head, so you can effortlessly switch between trimming and edging functions - a great time-saving feature for busy gardeners.
+Some grass trimmers and brushcutters come with a one-click rotating head, so you can effortlessly switch between trimming and edging functions.
+This is a great time-saving feature for busy gardeners.

 You might need

-Stock up on those extra bits and pieces that complement your grass trimmer.
+Stock up on those extra bits and pieces that complement your grass trimmer or brushcutter.

-It's important to wear safety goggles, gloves and sturdy shoes when operating a grass trimmer.
+It's important to wear safety goggles, gloves and sturdy shoes when operating a grass trimmer or brushcutter.
 These protect you from anything, such as small obstacles like sticks and stones, that could be thrown out by the grass trimmer when trimming.

 Spares and replacements

 After a while, all tools need a little upkeep and maintenance.
-We offer an extensive range of replacement spools, lines and blades to help keep your grass trimmer in tip-top shape.
+We offer an extensive range of replacement spools, lines and blades to help keep your grass trimmer or brushcutter in tip-top shape.